m1cm1c/FuckFuckFuckAdBlock/README.md

 FuckFuckFuckAdBlock (v3.2.1)
 ===========

-* Clone of FuckAdblock
+* Fork of FuckAdblock

-You can detect nasty ad blockers.
+You can detect nasty ad blockers, and block fuckfuckadblock.
 Online example: http://sitexw.fr/fuckadblock/

 (There is also a project, [BlockAdBlock](https://github.com/sitexw/BlockAdBlock), with a more convenient name)